carbon-language/carbon-lang/docs/project/goals.md

 atomic operations provided by the hardware must also be directly available.
 Similarly, lowering parallel constructs into a specific implementation, such as SIMD or SPMD, is good but insufficient.
 Multiple parallel implementations must be directly addressable in Carbon.
-This pattern repeats across the landscape of OS platform, hardware, and environment distinctions; for example, concurrency versus parallelism, and desktop versus mobile.
+The need for native support repeats across the landscape of OS platform, hardware, and environment distinctions; for example, concurrency versus parallelism, and desktop versus mobile.

 **Conversely, Carbon cannot prioritize support for historical platforms.** To use a hockey metaphor, we should not skate to where the puck is, much less where